 It’s not a secret that every good vacation needs some planning.
-But this article is not about the place to go to, how to get the cheapest tickets or what stuff to take.
+However, this article isn’t about choosing a destination, finding the cheapest tickets, or deciding what to pack.
 This one is on how to prepare yourself mentally and what preparations to take before leaving your team or company for a vacation period and come back with minimum or no setbacks.

-You see, no one wants to waste those one or two weeks in stress worrying on how it’s going out there in the office.
+Understandably, no one wants to waste one or two weeks of vacation stressed and worrying about what’s happening back at the office.
 And what if you are leaving for more, maybe a month?
 How to come back and be sure you will be able to put together all the pieces of the puzzle, how to save yourself from seeing all those nightmares where your clients leave you with angry complaints or even worse, where you get fired.
 If you’re one of those who care about the things mentioned above, take a comfortable seat, a snack and check the list of possible steps to take.

 The Introduction:

-Before getting down to this article I checked among my friends and acquaintances if they have stress leaving for a vacation.
-And most of the respondents said “yes” while other part said they don’t care about what’s going on while they are away.
+Before delving into this article, I surveyed my friends and acquaintances to see if they experience stress when leaving for a vacation.
+Most respondents answered “yes,” while others mentioned they don’t concern themselves with what happens during their absence.
 And that’s where I’d like to start.

 Usually, people are divided into two groups: